Whitelands College: History

-The college remained in Southfields until 2005, when it relocated to Parkstead House, a Grade I listed neo-classical Palladian villa on a 14-acre site overlooking Richmond Park, in Roehampton: the house was originally built in the early 1760s for the 2nd Earl of Bessborough, and was extended and renamed Manresa House after becoming a Jesuit novitiate in the mid-nineteenth century.
+The college remained in Putney until 2005, when it relocated to Parkstead House, a Grade I listed neo-classical Palladian villa on a 14-acre site overlooking Richmond Park, in Roehampton: the house was originally built in the early 1760s for the 2nd Earl of Bessborough, and was extended and renamed Manresa House after becoming a Jesuit novitiate in the mid-nineteenth century.
 The main vacated building on the Southfields site was subsequently converted into luxury housing.

 University status

 In 1975, Whitelands College entered into an academic federation with three other south-west London teacher training colleges – Digby Stuart, Froebel and Southlands – to form the Roehampton Institute of Higher Education (RIHE).
 It operated independently, but its degrees were validated by the University of Surrey.

 In 2000, the Roehampton Institute of Higher Education federated with the University of Surrey to become the University of Surrey Roehampton.

 The University of Surrey Roehampton announced that it would submit an application for independent university status in late 2003.
 This was granted on 1 August 2004, with the name Roehampton University.

 In 2011 the name was formally changed from Roehampton University to the University of Roehampton.